Alright, let’s talk deodorant.

 Ultimately Native is a globally-recognized leader in natural deodorant.
 If you’re looking for a safe bet, Native provides an excellent product.

-Lume: What’s unique about Lume’s natural deodorant?
+Review of Lume: What’s unique about Lume’s natural deodorant?

 Lume began with the goal of solving an under-addressed issue: feminine body odor.
 The brand now sells natural deodorant for both women and men that can be applied anywhere on the body.
 This super-sensitive formula is free of aluminum and baking soda, making it safe for armpits and private parts alike.